faizalrf/ExodusAssess/README.md

 Refer to the "Releases" and download the latest GA version.

-The executable script is the Java class file `ExodusAssess.class` which takes one commandline argument.
+The executable script is the Java class file `Exodus.class` which takes one commandline argument.

 - Source Database Name
   - This parameter links up with `DataProvider ServerName` of the `resources/dbdetails.xml`